channi23/json-schema-ecosystem-observability-poc/docs/DETAILED_OVERVIEW.md

 - community participation

 This metric can also reveal how the ecosystem grows over time as more repositories adopt the topic.

-### Limitations

-- not all relevant repositories use the `json-schema` topic
-- some repositories may use the topic loosely

-Even with these limitations, it still provides a **reasonable signal for ecosystem breadth**.

 ---